Skip to main content

 3. Cultivate at least one or two Tier 1-2 extracurriculars (find your “spike”)

-Barnard cultivates the transformation of knowledge into action by helping students engage in real-life experiences that inform the experiences in the classroom.
+Barnard cultivates the transformation of knowledge into action by helping students engage in real-life experiences that inform and enrich their coursework.
 The school wants to see that its prospective students have engaged with non-academic passions, whether that be through service work, debate clubs, music competition awards, or something else entirely.

-- Tier 1 activities demonstrate exceptional talent, achievement, leadership, or merit.
+• Tier 1 activities demonstrate exceptional talent, achievement, leadership, or merit.
 Activities and roles on the national level or those that garner field-wide recognition count as Tier 1 activities.
-This may include winning a national award, qualifying for international competition and therefore gaining prestigious recognition, or starting a nonprofit that gains national traction.
+This may include winning a national award, qualifying for an international competition, or starting a nonprofit that gains national traction.
 Having a Tier 1 activity marks you as a distinguished youth in the field of your activity, so having Tier 1 activities is quite rare.

-- Tier 2 activities are more common than Tier 1 but still show high levels of achievement and potential.
+• Tier 2 activities are more common than Tier 1 but still display high levels of achievement and potential.
 Holding school-wide leadership positions like student government president, winning regional competitions or awards, and local recognition as a student-athlete or musician are all considered Tier 2 achievements.

-- Tier 3 activities demonstrate sustained participation rather than exceptional achievement, and are rather frequently seen in applications, both across the board as well as in any given individual student’s application (as some students may have more than one Tier 3 activity).
-These activities can include holding minor positions in school clubs or being on a Varsity team.
+• Tier 3 activities demonstrate sustained participation rather than exceptional achievement—they’re commonly seen in applications, both across the board as well as in any given individual student’s application (as some students may have more than one Tier 3 activity).
+These activities can include holding minor positions in school clubs or being on a varsity team.

-- Tier 4 activities are the most common and have the lowest entry bar; they demonstrate interest without particular dedication.
+• Tier 4 activities are the most common and have the lowest entry bar; they demonstrate interest without particular dedication.
 However, they are still important to include, especially if you have higher-tier activities, because they can help show the diversity of your interests.
-Tier 4 activities can include things like regular volunteering, general membership in clubs or organizations, or taking any kind of music or art lesson over several years.
+Tier 4 activities include endeavors like regular volunteering, general membership in clubs or organizations, or taking music or art lessons over several years.

 4. Ask the right teachers for recommendation letters